 - 4.9.1.
 Annual Activation A stallion's breeding privileges may be renewed annually by activating the stallion, namely by timely filing of the stallion's annual service reports, including stallion certificates of service, and payment of stallion dues. - 4.9.2.
 Publication of Activated Stallions All stallions currently activated with the Rhineland Studbook shall be published annually in the Stallion Directory and/or on the Rhineland website. - 4.10.
 Certain Limitations on Licensed Stallions - 4.10.1.
-License Limitations for Licensed But Not Approved Stallions Three- and four-year-old Rhineland and Hanoverian Licensed Stallions that have not satisfied the Performance Requirements are permitted to have a maximum of 20 foals that receive Rhineland registration papers per year.
-Five-year-old and older Rhineland and Hanoverian Licensed Stallions that have not satisfied the Performance Requirements are not permitted to have any foals (or any further foals, in the case of a stallion licensed as a three- or four-year old stallion) receive Rhineland registration papers until such Performance Requirements are satisfied. - 4.10.2.
-License Limitations Based on Bloodlines In order to avoid too much concentration of individual bloodlines in the population and the danger of an increasing degree of inbreeding, a limitation on the number of foals that can be registered by a Licensed Stallion may be imposed by the Mare and Stallion Committee with the approval of the Board.
+License Limitations for Licensed But Not Approved Stallions Three- and four-year-old

+Rhineland and Hanoverian Licensed Stallions that have not satisfied the Performance Requirements are permitted to have a maximum of 20 foals that receive Rhineland registration papers per year.
+Five-year-old and older Rhineland and Hanoverian Licensed Stallions that have not satisfied the Performance Requirements are not permitted to have any foals (or any further foals, in the case of a stallion licensed as a three- or four-year old stallion) receive Rhineland registration papers until such Performance Requirements are satisfied.

+4.10.2.
+License Limitations Based on Bloodlines or Outside Breeding Populations - To avoid too much concentration of individual bloodlines in the population or to avoid over use of stallions from outside breeding populations, a limitation on the number of foals that can be registered by a Licensed Stallion may be imposed by the Mare and Stallion Committee with the approval of the Board.
 The stallion owner shall be informed of this limitation not later than December 31 of the year preceding each breeding season for which this limitation is imposed.
-The stallion owner shall inform the mare owners of this limitation to the stallion's license. - 4.11.
-Administration of the Licensing - 4.11.1.
+The stallion owner shall informthe mare owners of this limitation to the stallion's license.

+4.11.
+Administration of the Licensing

+- 4.11.1.
 The dates of the licensing and its conduct are determined by the AHS and the HV. - 4.11.2.
 Application for the licensing of a stallion is to be submitted to the AHS.